arsenmuk/configs/README.md

-# vim-config
-arsenmuk's vim &amp; nvim configs
+arsenmuk's configs

+## NVim
+The config is started from kickstart, then enhanced manually & with AI-assistance